 Compiled by the Road Trip Alberta team

-In 2016, Highway 63, that connects Edmonton to Fort McMurray, was twinned and has seen a vast improvement in safety statistics.
+In 2016, Highway 63, which connects Edmonton to Fort McMurray, was twinned, which has meant a vast improvement in safety statistics along this otherwise tricky route.
 Long-term plans from the provincial government include creating a divided highway the entire length to accommodate the heavy traffic.

 Because it connects to the Athabasca Oil Sands, it is a busy stretch of road with a lot of industrial traffic.
 Most are driving just to get there, few are stopping along the way and making the most out of this Alberta road trip!
 For those of you with some time on your hands, we’ve got some ideas of things to do along the way, which you’ll find below.

 About the Route from Edmonton to Fort McMurray

 In good conditions, it will take just under five hours to drive the 436 km between Edmonton to Fort McMurray.
 You will start out on Highway 28A, then onto Highway 28 and finally, Highway 63 will get you to your destination.
 Remember to always account for extra traffic when leaving at peak times, and be especially aware of conditions on this route when driving in winter (check here).
 The road is straight and flat most of the way and adequately maintained.

 Do you want to get a good night’s sleep before beginning the drive north?
 We’ve got two good hotel options for you below.